v2ray/manual/en/configuration/protocols/vmess.md

   * Each client contains:
     * `id`: User ID, in the form of [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier).
     * `level`: User level.
 See [Policy](../policy.md) for its usage.
     * `alterId`: Number of alternative IDs.
-Same as in Inbound.
-Value must be the same as in client configuration.
+Same as in Outbound.
     * `email`: Email address to identify users.
 * `detour`: Optional feature to suggest client to take a detour.
   * `to`: The tag of an inbound proxy.
 See [Overview](../protocols.md).
 If configured, VMess will suggest its client to use the detour for further connections.